reklawth/python_ws/collections_protocols/06-Sequence_Protocol.md

     def test_protocol(self):
         self.assertTrue(issubclass(SortedSet, Sequence))
 ```
 Originially, only the last of the above four tests fail.
-As the SortedSet class is still a subclass of Sequence, even teh last class will pass.
+As the SortedSet class is still a subclass of Sequence, even the last class will pass.
 A powerful feature of the `issubclass()` function allows it to take advantage of the duck-typing without explicit inheritance in relation to the Abstract Base Class system.

 ## Implementing concatenation and repition